Intrinsic preservation of plasticity in continual quantum learning: Preserved plasticity in supervised learning

 To probe the underlying mechanism behind this divergence, we monitor the internal dynamics of the networks during CL.
 We compute the relative $L_2$ norms of the weight matrices ($||\theta||_2$) and the gradients ($||\nabla_\theta \mathcal{L}||_2$) at each task (Figs.~\ref{fig:mnist}{\textbf{d}}, \textbf{e}).
 In the classical case, we observe a monotonic, unbounded growth in weight magnitude.
 This weight explosion severely limits plasticity by pushing neurons into inactive regimes (e.g., dead ReLUs), leading to a corresponding collapse in learning capacity and effective rank.
 In direct contrast, the parameters of our $SU(4)$-based QNN are rotation angles on a compact Lie group manifold.
 This unitary constraint ensures that the parameter space remains bounded and periodic.
 Consequently, both the weight and gradient norms of the QNN are stable, preventing the saturation dynamics that paralyze classical ones.

 To confirm that plasticity preservation is not unique to the $SU(4)$ quantum ansatz, we also test a restricted hardware-efficient ansatz \cite{Kandala2017} for QNN.
-We find identical plasticity preservation (see Supplementary Information), confirming that the advantage is a property of the quantum model nature rather than a specific circuit architecture.
+We find identical plasticity preservation (see Appendix), confirming that the advantage is a property of the quantum model nature rather than a specific circuit architecture.

 We extend our evaluation to a more challenging visual domain using the Split CIFAR-100 benchmark (Fig.~\ref{fig:cifar}\textbf{a}).
-We build a sequence of 3,000 binary classification tasks, where each task is to distinguish between two randomly sampled classes (e.g., ``apple'' vs. ``orange'').
-Inputs are encoded into quantum states via amplitude encoding after L2-normalization and the output logit of QNN is determined by the expectation value of Pauli Z operator on the last qubit.
-Notably, we utilize deep QNNs with up to 30 layers (more than 4000 quantum trainable parameters) on this real-world dataset, demonstrating the scalability of the finding beyond typical toy-model experiments.
+We build a sequence of 3,000 binary classification tasks, where each task is to distinguish between two randomly sampled classes, such as apple versus orange.
+Inputs are encoded into quantum states via amplitude encoding after L2-normalization, and the output logit of the QNN is determined by the expectation value of a Pauli $Z$ operator on the last qubit.
+Notably, we utilize deep QNNs with up to 30 layers (more than 4,000 quantum trainable parameters) on this real-world dataset, demonstrating the scalability of the finding beyond typical toy-model experiments.

 Consistent with the MNIST results, standard MLPs suffer a catastrophic loss of plasticity, with accuracy collapsing toward random guessing after approximately 1,000 tasks (Fig.~\ref{fig:cifar}\textbf{b}).
-QNNs, on the other hand, demonstrate superior robustness, maintaining high classification accuracy throughout the extensive 3,000-task process.
+Crucially, for a fair comparison, both models are trained using exactly identical optimization hyperparameters and learning schedules, ensuring that the quantum advantage originates from the ansatz geometry rather than training hyperparameters.
+To further isolate the structural benefit of quantum models, we also evaluate an L2-regularized classical MLP with weight decay set to $10^{-4}$.
+Even with explicit regularization, the classical model still collapses to random guessing accuracy within the same timeframe.
+In stark contrast, QNNs demonstrate superior robustness, maintaining high classification accuracy throughout the extensive 3,000-task process.

+We also verify the robustness of this advantage on hardware-realistic noisy intermediate-scale quantum (NISQ) devices by simulating depolarizing noise ($p=5 \times 10^{-4}$).
+The noisy QNN maintains the learnability, confirming that the geometric preservation of plasticity is robust to small quantum errors.